English Curriculum

 KS1 and KS2

 All children have at least two guided reading sessions per week.
 One session will focus on reading fluency and the other session will focus on improving children's comprehension skills.
-We use Project X guided reading scheme to improve reading fluency and a range of engaging, high-quality texts that focus on developing children's comprehension skills.
+We use Project X guided and Collins Big Cat reading scheme to improve reading fluency and a range of engaging, high-quality texts that focus on developing children's comprehension skills.
 These sessions ensure coverage of the content domains for reading and give the opportunity to further address the speaking, listening, language and grammar content of the programmes of study.

 Writing